Written by: Taher Kameli, Esq.

 Judge Tigar (a judicial appointee of former President Barack Obama) stated, “This new rule is likely invalid because it is inconsistent with the existing asylum laws. . . .
 An injunction . . . would vindicate the public’s interest – which our existing immigration laws clearly articulate – in ensuring that we do not deliver aliens into the hands of their persecutors. . . .
 Under our laws, the right to determine whether a particular group of applicants is categorically barred from eligibility for asylum is conferred on Congress. . . .
 While the public has a weighty interest in the efficient administration of the immigration laws at the border, . . . it also has a substantial interest in ensuring that the statutes enacted by its representatives are not imperiled by executive fiat”.

 The ruling of Judge Tigar (who was aware of Judge Kelly’s ruling earlier in the day) overrides as legal authority the ruling of Judge Kelly, although both decisions are likely to be appealed.
 Any ultimate conflict between different Circuits (Courts of Appeals) on the anti-asylum new rule of the Trump administration would need to be resolved by the U.S. Supreme Court.

-The divergent decisions from Judge Kelly and Judge Tigar show that as judges can easily reach different decisions on similar issues, it is critical that immigrants retain qualified immigration counsel, such as the Law Offices of Kameli and Associates, which has successfully represented immigrants for many years, to have the best chance of being successful in court.
-If you have any immigration law issue, whether concerning the anti-asylum new rule of the Trump administration or any other matter, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for assistance.
+The divergent decisions from Judge Kelly and Judge Tigar show that as judges can easily reach different decisions on similar issues, it is critical that immigrants retain qualified immigration counsel, such as Kameli Law, which has successfully represented immigrants for many years, to have the best chance of being successful in court.
+If you have any immigration law issue, whether concerning the anti-asylum new rule of the Trump administration or any other matter, please contact the Kameli Law, at email@example.com or 312-233-1000, for assistance.